earthai-tech/watex/docs/installation.rst

 Dependencies
 =================

 The following packages are the dependencies of the :code:`watex`.
-However, all are not compulsory for the software to run properly(base implementation) except the package following by << * >>.
+However, it is not compulsory to install all the dependencies for the software to run properly (base implementation) except for the package following by << * >>.

 * scikit-learn >=1.1.2 *
 * numpy *